lurgh/infinitive-jkp717/README.md

 All topics are published with the `retain` flag set so any new client will get all current values; updates are only posted at startup or as individual values change.
 This does mean that clients could be susceptible to seeing old data if the service is no longer running.
-Looking for a solution for this.
+Looking for a solution to ensure MQTT clients can determine when monitoring has failed or stopped.

+Communication with the MQTT broker is reasonably robust in the sense that a down MQTT broker will not block startup, and we will reconnect in event of network drops, restarts or similar.
+MQTT connection state and communication with the MQTT broker are logged in the stderr log.

 When enabled by providing the MQTT broker URI and optional password, the following topics are supported: